inaimathi/formlets/README.md

 	    (setf (session-value :user-id) id)
 	    (redirect "/profile")))

 You'd display this the same way as above, and the same principles apply.
-The only difference is that, instead of a single function needing to pass, there is now a series.
+The only difference is that, instead of a single error being displayed on a validation failure, one is displayed next to each input.
 In this case, it's a series of 4 (recaptchas are always validated the same way, so that was coded in the formlet module itself).
 If all of them pass, the user is redirected to `/profile`, otherwise a list of errors and user inputs is returned to `register-page`.

 A single field looks like this
 	(field-name :field-type validation-function "Error message")